-I will study hard in school, since I know a good basic education is essential to a career in Law Enforcement.
-I know that the academic decisions I make today effect my chances tomorrow.
+I will study hard in school since I know a good basic education is essential to a career in Law Enforcement.
+I know that the academic decisions I make today affect my chances tomorrow.
 I understand that grades are important to my overall appearance.

 My family comes first, school comes second, and Explorers is third.
 This is always utmost in my mind when scheduling my life.

 When on ride alongs, I will do as I’m told, limit my conversation to law enforcement and the calls for service at hand.
 I will try to be of aid to the officer, not a liability.
 I will present myself as a young professional adult.

 I will learn as much as I can about my chosen profession.
 I will memorize radio codes, traffic codes, criminal laws, procedures, and as much as I am able to help officers in the field.

 I will respect authority.
 I will respect the chain of command.
 I will not talk publicly about Officers, Deputies, Dispatchers, or other Explorers in a manner as to bring discredit upon them.